 You could take you dog’s training one step further and train them to do something practical, like tidy their toys.
 All that time spent in the house probably means your dog’s toy box contents is more often than not all over your floor!
 Well this could be the perfect way to get your dog involved with the chores.
 They’ll probably enjoy the time spent learning and it’ll mean one less chore for you to do.
 Again, there are a number of video tutorials and ‘How-To’s online.
 Take a look and start your dog on their cleaning journey!

 Chill Out With Your Dog

-After all of these games and activities, you might find you’re both more tired than on a regular day outside of lockdown!
+After all of these games and activities, you might find you’re both tired!
 We think you deserve a rest and to put your feet up whilst your canine family members snuggle up to you on the sofa.
 You’ve earned it!